AndionArteaga/Iberian-Neanderthal-fossils-map/README.md

 # Funerary perspectives of Iberian Neandertals.
 Temporal and paleoclimatic insights.
-*Script for Mapping Neanderthal Fossil Distribution in the Iberian Peninsula*
+*Script for Mapping Neanderthal fossil Distribution in the Iberian Peninsula*

 ## Overview

-This repository contains the **R script** and associated **datasets** used to generate a distribution map of Neanderthal fossil sites across the Iberian Peninsula.
+This repository contains an **R script** and associated **datasets** developed as supplementary material for research publication "Funerary perspectives of Iberian Neandertals.
+Temporal and paleoclimatic insights".
+The script plots Neanderthal fossil sites on an elevation model of the Iberian Peninsula.
+While originally designed to visualise the distribution of Neanderthal fossil remains, the script can be easily adapted to plot any dataset with spatial coordinates in the region.
 ![Mapa Iberica](https://github.com/Andion.../Iber funer.../images/mapa.png)

 Directory structure: